 So, if a building has a mold problem, or seems likely to, how can it be fixed?
 In some buildings, the source of moisture can be identified, isolated and controlled.
 But in others, the whole building promotes mold growth.
 Sometimes seasonal conditions (heavy rains, prolonged hot or cold periods, floods and the like) allow heat and moisture to get trapped, especially in “energy-efficient” structures, and the whole building becomes an incubator.
 Controlling water (and thus moisture) is the single most effective means of preventing mold growth.
 In coastal areas and areas of prolonged high humidity, controlling the inflow of warm, moist air can be challenging.
 In these conditions, dehumidification is likely the best approach – REMEMBER THAT AIR CONDITIONERS ALSO ACT AS DEHUMIDIFIERS.

 Regular inspection of building areas known to be damp or wet and immediate removal of the wetness through absorbent materials and de-humidifiers must be part of a good preventive maintenance program.
-Annual cleaning of air intakes, diffusers, and filter boxes, as well as the use of fungicidal paints, regular carpet cleaning and the immediate removal of moldy spots on walls, floorboards or other surfaces, are equally important factors.
+Annual cleaning of air intakes, diffusers, drain pans, and filter boxes, as well as the use of fungicidal paints, regular carpet cleaning and the immediate removal of moldy spots on walls, floorboards, ceiling tiles or other surfaces, are equally important factors.

 Finally, the building management has to have the authority to respond immediately to conditions that promote mold growth.
 The response must be fast and effective if Building-Related Disease (BRD) or Sick Building Syndrome (SBS) is to be avoided.